Gore baronets: Gore baronets of Newtown (1662)

 The Gore Baronetcy, of Newtown in the County of Mayo, was created in the Baronetage of Ireland on 10 April 1662 for Arthur Gore.
 He was the 2nd son of the 1st Baronet (1622 creation).
-His great-grandson and namesake 3rd Baronet, was in 1762 elevated to the peerage as Earl of Arran.
+His great-grandson and namesake, the 3rd Baronet, was in 1762 elevated to the peerage as Earl of Arran.

 A notable family member was Cecilia Underwood, Duchess of Inverness.
 She was born Lady Cecilia Letitia Gore (c.
 1785–1873) and was the illegally married second wife of Prince Augustus Frederick, Duke of Sussex, a younger son of King George III.

-The family is currently represented by Arthur Gore, 9th Earl of Arran (b1938).
+The family is currently represented by Arthur Gore, 9th Earl of Arran (born 1938).
 His heir presumptive is currently William Henry Gore(born 1950), a distant cousin.